All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 One of the most clinically relevant findings in LL-37 research is its link to vitamin D. The gene encoding LL-37 (CAMP) contains a vitamin D response element, meaning vitamin D directly stimulates LL-37 production .

-Liu et al. (2006) in Science demonstrated that vitamin D-triggered LL-37 production was essential for the killing of intracellular Mycobacterium tuberculosis by macrophages.
+Liu et al. (2006) in Science demonstrated that vitamin D-triggered LL-37 production was important for the killing of intracellular Mycobacterium tuberculosis by macrophages.
 This finding provided a molecular explanation for the long-observed association between vitamin D deficiency and increased susceptibility to tuberculosis and other infections .

 Limitations of Current Research